RV-3/alpha-omega/README.md

 - `OPENAI_MODEL` – *(optional)* the model name to use (defaults to `gpt-3.5-turbo`)

-On macOS, set these variables in your shell before running the script:
+Set these variables in your shell before running the script:

 ```bash
 export OPENAI_API_KEY=your-api-key